wolakdav/StopSpotDataPipeline/docs/config_readme.md

 ### Load config

-This method returns a boolean to reflect the success of the operation.
+This method returns a boolean to reflect the success of the JSON parse.

 ```
 from config import config